Waco, located in Central Texas, is a charming Texan small town with plenty of attractions.

 With several hands-on exhibits spread over 5 floors, kids will love learning about the animals, dinosaurs, space and nature at this museum.

-Kids can see amazing exhibits such as a humpback whale skull, a gigantic sea turtle fossil, and Mammoth skeletons.
+Kids can see amazing exhibits such as a humpback whale skull, a gigantic sea turtle fossil, and Mammoth skeletons, making the natural history museum a hit with families.

 Learn about the history of Texas Rangers at Texas Ranger Hall of Fame and Museum